5071 US Hwy 1, Vass NC 28394

 In the weeks and days leading up to your pet’s surgery, and then on the morning of, make sure your dog or cat has the least amount of stress!
-Here is everything you need to know about preparing your pet for surgery at the Spay Neuter Veterinary Clinic of the Sandhills.
+Here is everything you need to know about preparing your pet for surgery at the Sandhills Spay Neuter Veterinary Clinic (SNVC).

 We recommend getting established with a full service Veterinarian in the area and have them check your pet to make sure they are healthy enough for surgery,

 Make sure your pet receives vaccinations at least one week prior to surgery to help protect your pet from contagious disease such as Bordetella (Kennel Cough) or Parvovirus.
-We recommend at a minimum Cats receive their distemper combo (FVRCP) vaccine and Dogs receive the distemper/parvo combo (DA2LPPV) and their Bordetella (Kennel Cough).
+We recommend at a minimum, Cats receive their distemper combo (FVRCP) vaccine and Dogs receive the distemper/parvo combo (DAPPV) and their Bordetella (Kennel Cough).
+We do offer those vaccines at the time of surgery as well.

 It is never too early to start training and socialization.
 Ask your regular veterinarian for suggestions of safe ways to get your pet used to people.
 A well socialized dog or cat will be less stressed when coming into the clinic and this helps speed healing.

 Make sure your pet is not showing any signs of illness.
-IF YOUR PET IS VOMITING, HAVING DIARRHEA OR COUGHING THEY SHOULD NOT BE BROUGHT IN TO THE SPAY NEUTER CLINIC VETERINARY CLINIC OF THE SANDHILLS FOR SURGERY.
+IF YOUR PET IS VOMITING, HAVING DIARRHEA OR COUGHING THEY SHOULD NOT BE BROUGHT IN TO THE SANDHILLS SPAY NEUTER VETERINARY CLINIC (SNVC) FOR SURGERY.
 We recommend you get them checked out by your regular veterinarian first.
 Depending on the issue you may need to wait from when they recover to when you can schedule your appointment, please make sure to let us know when calling if they have had any symptoms of illness.

 It is a good idea to bathe your pet before surgery as they can’t be bathed for 14 days afterwards.

-Check-in on the date of your pet’s surgery takes place between 7:00-7:30 a.m.
-Please plan on spending 30 minutes at SNVC for patient check-in.
+Check-in on the date of your pet’s surgery takes place between 7:00am-7:30am for dogs and 7:30-8:00am for cats.
+Please plan on spending 30 minutes at Sandhills SNVC for patient check-in.
 Please be aware that after 8:00am, there is a late fee charge of $25.00 and we may not be able to accept your animal for surgery.

 It is important to leave your pet in your car when you come in to fill out the intake paperwork and make your payment.
 Due to the large volume of people filling out paperwork it is more stressful on both you and your pet to have them in the lobby while filling out paperwork.
 Owners tend to be distracted while filling out paperwork and dogs are more likely to get into fights or attempt to attack cats that are in the lobby.

-All cats brought to the Spay Neuter Veterinary Clinic of the Sandhills must be in a carrier, and dogs must be on a leash or in a carrier.
+All cats brought to the Sandhills Spay Neuter Veterinary Clinic (SNVC) must be in a secure carrier, and dogs must be on a leash or in a carrier.
+Do not let your dog out of your vehicle without a proper, secure leash.
+Make sure that your cat carrier is secure at the top and bottom, and all zippers are zipped all the way.
 We ask that your carrier be lined with a throw-away towel or newspaper in the bottom, in case of any accidents on your way to the clinic or while awaiting their exam.

-If your cat is not in a carrier, you will be required to purchase a cardboard carrier.
-Remember, we are checking in 50-plus other animals.
-Please do not take your cat or dog out of his or her carrier while waiting in the lobby as it can be very dangerous.
+If you are bringing in multiple cats, please be aware that each cat must be brought in their own carrier.
+If your cat is not in a carrier or you have two cats in one carrier, you will be required to purchase a cardboard carrier at the time of check-in ($10.00).
+Please do not take your cat out of his or her carrier while waiting in the lobby as it can be very dangerous.
 Each cat must go home in their own carrier.
-We will not put two cats in the same carrier after surgery, so if you only have one you will be required to purchase a second carrier for $5.
+We will not put two cats in the same carrier after surgery.

 Feral, wild or outdoor cats are required to come in a humane wire trap to minimize the stress to the cat and potential risk of injury to staff.
 If they are not in a trap when brought to the clinic, you will need to reschedule your appointment.
 If you are not able to handle the cat on a regular basis at home, it is unlikely we will be able to handle the cat when it is stressed here at the clinic.
 Traps allow us to weigh and pre-medicate the cat without restraining or stressing the cat further.

 Payment is required at morning check-in.
-We accept cash, Visa, Mastercard and Personal Checks.
+We accept cash, Visa, Discover, and Mastercard.
+We DO NOT accept personal checks, CareCredit, or American Express

 Reducible Umbilical Hernias may be repaired at the time of surgery for an additional fee.
 Please let us know when scheduling and at drop off if your pet has an umbilical hernia.
 If we are not made aware or if it is not reducible it may not be repaired.